 What identification documents do I need for the FAFSA?

-Every filer needs the Social Security Number for the student and each contributor, a verified FSA ID for every contributor, a driver’s license or state ID number if the student has one, and an Alien Registration Number if the student is an eligible non-citizen.
-New FSA IDs take 1 to 3 business days to verify.
+Every filer needs the Social Security Number for the student and each contributor, an FSA ID for every contributor, a driver’s license or state ID number if the student has one, and an Alien Registration Number if the student is an eligible non-citizen.
+New FSA IDs are usually verified with the Social Security Administration right away, but a “Pending” verification can take one to three days to clear.

 Have these out before you sign in to studentaid.gov: